baezortega/TCG2019/README.md

 ---

 ### Step 9.
-Inference of associations between signature 7 exposure, CC>TT mutations and latitude
+Association analyses of signature 7 exposure, CC>TT mutations and latitude

 This step is carried out by the R script `9_UV-LatAnalyses.R`, which is located in the [`scripts`](scripts) directory and can be run either from RStudio (following the instructions at the beginning of the script), or from the terminal using the `Rscript` command as follows.